 Once the mercury starts to drop, our craving for bone-warming broths and chewy noodles spikes.
 Forget all about your five-pack of instant noodles – Brisbane’s ramen scene is jam-packed with a bunch of phenomenal options.
 We’ve compiled a list of the best spots to get your slurp on, which we reckon is worth a hearty (r)amen!
 Read on to see which places made the cut.

 Ramen Danbo, various locations: Us Brisbane ramen fiends breathed a sweet sigh of FOMO-induced relief when beloved Japanese ramen chain Ramen Danbo finally opened its doors in our city.
-Following the raging success of its Gold Coast siblings, Ramen Danbo’s three Brisbane locales (Brisbane City, South Brisbane and Sunnybank) dish out mouth-watering broths in six perfect varieties.
+Following the raging success of its Gold Coast siblings, Ramen Danbo’s four Brisbane locales (Brisbane City, Sunnybank and two in South Brisbane, one of which is an experimental outlet) dish out mouth-watering broths in a number of pitch-perfect varieties.
 In addition to the signature tonkotsu pork broth, one can select a negi-goma ramen with sliced spring onions and toasted sesame, miso tonkotsu, and a vegetarian soup that is made using a miso and konbu blend.

-Beppin Ramen, Brisbane City: Highly regarded by broth-and-noodle aficionados as one of the best bowl slingers in town, Beppin Ramen should be one of the first spots you check out on your ramen hunt.
+Beppin Ramen & Cake, Brisbane City: Highly regarded by broth-and-noodle aficionados as one of the best bowl slingers in town, Beppin should be one of the first spots you check out on your ramen hunt.
 The menu boasts a jaw-dropping selection, including standard creamy tonkotsu and black-garlic tonkotsu varieties, as well as tongue-tingling hot chilli ramen and a spicy mabo tofu ramen.
 If you’re not a fan of pork, don’t stress – Beppin also serves clear-broth slow-cooked chicken ramen.

 Hai Hai Ramen, Paddington and West End: A heavy-hitter in the Brisbane ramen scene, Hai Hai Ramen quickly established itself as one of the most creative joints when it comes to bowls of noodle soup.
 The concise menu features three kinds of ramen boasting two types of broth – soy or salt-based.
 A must-try is the vegetarian ramen with kelp and shiitaki broth, tofu and greens – even carnivores will be greedily sipping every drop.